 Current calls for feedback

-Anastasia Kotovskaia is Research Assistant at the SAFE Policy Center and currently doing a Ph.D. in Law at Goethe University.
+Anastasia Kotovskaia is Research Assistant at the SAFE Policy Center and currently pursuing a Ph.D. in Law at Goethe University.

 Iva Vacheva-Spanidis is Coordinator at the SAFE Policy Center and holds a Master´s degree in Governance and Public Policy from TU Darmstadt.